"The Expert Authority You Can Trust"

 The candida yeast questionnaire is simply a series of questions about your health history and symptoms that produces a score at the end.
 A score above 150 will pretty much confirm dysbiosis, which is a contributor to candida and 96% of irritable bowel syndrome, Crohn's disease, and ulcerative colitis cases.

 Food Allergy Blood Test

-I've added this link to a selection of Food Allergy tests because sometimes this is the problem and not yeast.
-True food allergies are defined when the body produces antibodies to certain foods that the individual is allergic too.
-These allergies can be mistaken for colds or even give you a cold over time as the immune system becomes worn down from the constant battle of trying to remove these toxic substances from your body.
-Other symptoms can include fatigue, headache, anxiety, as well as itchy runny nose, puffy eyelids and the allergies that caused them may go unrecognized for years.
+I've added this link to a selection of Food Allergy tests because sometimes instead of yeast, this is the problem.
+True food allergies are defined as the production of antibodies in the host against certain foods that the individual is allergic too.
+These allergies can be mistaken for colds or even give you a cold over time as the immune system wears out from the constant battle of expelling these toxic substances from your body.
+Other symptoms can include fatigue, headache, anxiety, itchy runny nose, and puffy eyelids.
+The allergies that cause these symptoms may go unrecognized for years.

 Food allergies can lead to arthritis, gastrointestinal disorders, autoimmune disease, eczema and migraines in certain individuals.
 These chronic illnesses take years to develop but the result is always the same.

 These tests usually screen for 100's of different foods that are typical of the standard American diet.
 There are also vegetarian tests and many of the tests can be ordered with Environmental Pollutants added as well.

 If you find you're allergic to a wide range of foods you probably have leaky gut syndrome and will need to address it.